DongzeHE/scpca-docs/docs/download_files.md

 - A metadata file: `SCPCL000000_metadata.json`.
 Every download also includes a `libraries_metadata.csv` file containing metadata associated with each library included in the download.

-## Unfiltered Counts File
+## Gene expression data

+Gene expression data is available in two forms - as an unfiltered counts file or filtered counts file.

-The unfiltered counts matrix, `<scpca_library_id>_unfiltered.rds`, is delivered as a RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
+The unfiltered counts file, `SCPCL000000_unfiltered.rds`, is delivered as a RDS file containing a [`SingleCellExperiment` object](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html).
 Within the `SingleCellExperiment` is the counts matrix, where the rows correspond to genes or features and the columns correspond to cell barcodes.
-Here, all potential cell barcodes that are identified after running [Alevin-fry](processing_information.html/#alignment-and-quantification-using-alevin-fry) are included in the counts matrix.
+Here, all potential cell barcodes that are identified after running {ref}`Alevin-fry <processing_information:alignment and quantification using alevin-fry>` are included in the counts matrix.
 Summary statistics for each cell and gene can be found in the `colData` and `rowData` slots of the `SingleCellExperiment` object, respectively.
 The `SingleCellExperiment` object also contains metadata about that particular library, including the versions of Salmon and Alevin-fry used for pre-processing, information about the index used for transcriptome alignment, and parameters used for Alevin-fry.
 See also [Using the provided RDS files in R.](link to FAQ)

-## Filtered Counts Matrix

-The filtered counts matrix is also delivered as a RDS file containing a `SingleCellExperiment` object.
+The filtered counts file is also delivered as a RDS file containing a `SingleCellExperiment` object.
-Following filtering using [`emptyDrops`](processing_information.html/#filtering-cells), the filtered counts matrix and updated summary statistics for each cell and gene are output to the `<scpca_library_id>_filtered.rds` file.
+Following filtering using {ref}`emptyDrops <processing_information:filtering cells>`, the filtered counts matrix and updated summary statistics for each cell and gene are output to the `SCPCL000000_filtered.rds` file.
 As a result, this file only contains cell barcodes that are considered true cells.

 ## QC Report